Compa-ratio

-The formula commonly used by compensation professionals to assess the competitiveness of an employee's pay level involves calculating a ‘“compa-ratio’”.
-Compa-ratio is the short form for Comparative ratio.
+The formula commonly used by compensation professionals to assess the competitiveness of an employee's pay level involves calculating a compa-ratio.
+Compa-ratio is the short form for comparative ratio.

 Calculation

 Compa-ratio is calculated as the employee's current salary divided by the current market rate as defined by the company's competitive pay policy.
-Compa-Ratios are position specific.
+Compa-ratios are position-specific.
 Each position has a salary range that includes a minimum, a midpoint, and a maximum.
 These three values represent industry averages for the position.
-A Compa-Ratio of 1.00 or 100% means that the employee is paid exactly what the industry average pays and is at the midpoint for the salary range.
-A ratio of 0.75 means that the employee is paid 25% below the industry average and is at the risk of seeking employment with competitors at a higher pay that is perceived equitable.
+A compa-ratio of 1.00 or 100% means that the employee is paid exactly what the industry average pays and is at the midpoint for the salary range.
+A ratio of 0.75 means that the employee is paid 25% below the industry average and is at risk of seeking employment with competitors at a higher pay that is perceived as equitable.
 A ratio of 1.15 compa-ratio would mean the employee is paid above the industry average.

-Types of Compa-ratios
+Types of compa-ratios

 Individual compa-ratio

 The individual compa-ratio, which describes the individual's position in the pay range against the pay policy reference point for the range and can be used to reposition an individual's pay in the range if it is too high or low.

-Group Compa-ratio
+Group compa-ratio

 The group compa-ratio, which quantifies the relationship between practice and policy for the whole organization or a defined population group (function, department, occupation or job family).
 It is a calculation of the sum of actual pay as a percentage of the sum of job reference point rates.
 This ratio has an important part to play in the overall pay management process.
 It can be used to establish how pay policy has been implemented overall and identify differences between parts of the organization which may indicate problems in the policy itself or in the way it has been implemented by managers.
 It can also be used to plan and control pay budgets.

-Average Compa-ratio
+Average compa-ratio

-The average compa-ratio, which is the sum of each individual's compa-ratio divided by the number of individuals.
-It is therefore not the same as a group compa-ratio which is based on the relationship between the sums of actual rates of pay and the sums of job reference points of pay.
-The average compa-ratio can therefore differ from the group compa-ratio according to the spread of individual compa-ratios at different job sizes.
+The average compa-ratio is the sum of each individual's compa-ratio divided by the number of individuals.
+It is, therefore, not the same as a group compa-ratio, which is based on the relationship between the sums of actual rates of pay and the sums of job reference points of pay.
+The average compa-ratio can, therefore, differ from the group compa-ratio according to the spread of individual compa-ratios at different job sizes.
 The group ratio is more frequently used.

-Interpretation of Compa-ratios
+Interpretation of compa-ratios

 Compa-ratios establish differences between policy and practice.
 The reasons for such differences need to be established.
 They may be attributable to one or more of the following factors: